mkdocs/mkdocs/docs/user-guide/configuration.md

 **default**: `true`

+### strict

+Determines if a broken link to a page within the documentation is considered a warning or an error (link to a page not listed in the pages setting).
+Set to true to halt processing when a broken link is found, false prints a warning.

+**default**: `false`

 ### dev_addr

 Determines the address used when running `mkdocs serve`.
 Setting this allows you to use another port, or allows you to make the service accessible over your local network by using the `0.0.0.0` address.